-1. Students will be able to design tolerances and fits for selected product quality including designing of Limit Gauging.

-2. They can understand the standards of length, angles and appropriate selection of instruments considering limitations and accuracy requirements.

-3. Students learn the surface finish, Geometry of surfaces, Measurement of Flatness and appropriate techniques for measuring targeted features of surface

-4. They can choose appropriate method and instruments for inspection of various thread and Gear elements, use of various comparators and role of CMM in measurements

-5. Students will be able to learn various mechanical measurements like Temperature and Flow ; Applications of various equipment and their limitations.
+- 1. Describe generalized metrology and measurement systems. - 2.
+Understand the standards of length, angles and appropriate selection of instruments considering limitations and accuracy requirements. - 3.
+Learn the surface finish, Geometry of surfaces, Measurement of Flatness and appropriate techniques for measuring targeted features of surface. - 4.
+Choose appropriate method and instruments for inspection of various thread and Gear elements, use of various comparators and role of CMM in measurements. - 5.
+Learn various mechanical measurements like Temperature and Flow; Applications of various equipment and their limitations.